-The Antara Foundation’s innovative AAA Platform focuses on integrating the efforts of three critical frontline health workers: Auxiliary Nurse Midwives (ANM), Accredited Social Health Activists (ASHA), and Anganwadi workers.
+By weaving together these layers, they aim to ensure that care is not only available but also accessible, timely, and responsive to the diverse realities they operate in.
+One of their innovations is the AAA Platform which focuses on The Antara Foundation’s innovative AAA Platform focuses on integrating the efforts of three critical frontline health workers: Auxiliary Nurse Midwives (ANM), Accredited Social Health Activists (ASHA), and Anganwadi workers (AWW).

 Each group serves similar beneficiaries but historically operated in isolation.
 The AAA Platform facilitates monthly meetings and coordinated action plans among these workers at the village level, strengthening communication and accountability.
-This approach enables early detection of maternal and child health risks and timely intervention.
+This approach enables early detection of maternal and child health risks and timely

+artificial intelligence to drive meaningful change in maternal, newborn, and child health and nutrition.
 The foundation also leverages digital tools, such as the Integrated AAA Application, which creates a common database enabling health workers to manage routine tasks and generate reports efficiently.

 This tool has been rolled out in districts across Rajasthan and Madhya Pradesh, supporting over 1,600 pregnant women with antenatal care data, facilitating 1,500 deliveries, and tracking approximately 11,500 children under six through improved record systems.

-The Antara Foundation’s close partnership with government agencies has led to rationalising government health registers and records to reduce duplication, improve data quality, and boost the morale of frontline workers.
+The Antara Foundation’s close partnership with government agencies has also led to rationalising government health registers and records to reduce duplication, improve data quality, and boost the morale of frontline workers.

 From HIV Pioneer to Health Champion